 Offered As-is.
 With this fixer-upper you can own in DC for less than rent!
 Located directly across the street from Kenilworth Park & Aquatic Gardens, this 3bed 2.5bath, semi-detached, 2-story federal is a nature lover's dream.
 Take advantage of some of the best walking trails in the city, or relax in your own ensuite master bath with soaking tub.
 Off the kitchen is a bonus room with French doors leading to your fenced yard.
 With After

-"BACK ON THE MARKET" Rare opportunity to develop 7,100 square feet of level vacant land near two metro stations, park, recreation centers, and Kenilworth Avenue in the Lily Ponds neighborhood of DC.
+"R-1-B LOT FULLY AVAILABLE IN LILY PONDS" Rare opportunity to develop 7,100 square feet of level vacant land near two metro stations, park, recreation centers, and Kenilworth Avenue in the Lily Ponds neighborhood of DC.
 Perfect for a Developer or Home Owner who would like to have it built to suit them.
-PLAT SURVEY PENDING FINAL SIGNATURE.
+PLAT SURVEY IS COMPLETE (see documents).
 No signage on property, but lot is freely accessible.
-Proof of funds or pre-approval letter (if financing) required for
+Proof of funds or pre-approval letter

 Kenilworth may be best known for Kenilworth Aquatic Gardens.
 They grew from the fascination of W.B.
 Shaw, a Civil War veteran, turned one-armed Treasury copy writer, with water lilies.
 Having purchased a large plot in what would become Kenilworth, he was known to have dug numerous ponds out of the marshland to accommodate his hobby, which shortly turned into a full-scale business.
 The gardens are known especially for their lotus flowers, able to survive because the ponds do not freeze to the floor in winter.